 Hong Kong is one hundred and ten percent the fastest paced city I’ve ever been to.
 Tourists often use this destination as a pit stop between countries being that it has a huge, fantastic, super modern airport.
 Hong Kong is a curry pot of Chinese, British and Indian culture; with the rest mixed in for good measure.
-I would recommend visiting Hong Kong for longer than a couple of days, but if you’re heading to Hong Kong and are short on time, here’s how to spend a fantastic 24 Hours.
+I would recommend visiting Hong Kong for longer than a couple of days, but if you’re heading to Hong Kong and are short on time, here’s how to spend a fantastic 24 Hours in Hong Kong.

 9am – There’s so much to do in Hong Kong that I recommend grabbing some breakfast and a coffee on the go from one of the many 7/11 stores or local bakeries.
 The bakeries are dirt cheap and super tasty.
 Enjoy your breakfast whilst wandering down the Avenue of Stars. (note: the Avenue of Stars is currently undergoing renovation so you can head to the alternative ‘Garden of Stars’ to see the many statues including the all-important Bruce Lee statue).

 10am – Hong Kong is one of the shopping capitals of the world.
 You could go here for a week and do nothing but shop and still not see all the fantastic malls.
 However, if you’ve only got a day the chances are you’re not going to want to spend it all in a shopping centre.
 Head to the Harbour City mall for an hour our two and have a window shop at some serious designer labels.

 1pm – Lunch at the world cheapest Michelin starred restaurant.
 If you’re staying in the Tsim Sha Tsui area its around 30 minutes via MTR up to the restaurant and its 100% worth the trip if you’re going to be in Hong Kong.
 You can read my full review of this place here.